1986 FBI Miami shootout: Stakeout and attempted traffic stop

-Around 9:30 a.m., agents Grogan and Dove spotted the suspect vehicle, and began to follow.
-Two other stakeout team cars joined them, and eventually an attempt was made to conduct a traffic stop of the suspects, who were forced off the road following collisions with the cars of FBI agents Grogan/Dove, agents Hanlon/Mireles, and agent Manauzzi.
-These collisions sent the suspect car nose first into a tree in a small parking area in front of a house at 12201 Southwest 82nd Avenue, pinned between a parked car (on its passenger side) and Manauzzi's car on the driver side.

-Of the eight agents at the scene, two had Remington 870 shotguns in their vehicles (McNeill and Mireles), three were armed with Smith & Wesson Model 459 9mm semi-automatic pistols (Dove, Grogan, and Risner), and the rest (six) were armed with Smith & Wesson revolvers; two had .357 Magnums and five had .38 Specials.
-Two of the agents had backup .38 Special revolvers (Hanlon and Risner); both would use them at some point during the fight.
+Of the agents involved, two had Remington 870 shotguns in their vehicles (McNeill and Mireles), three were armed with Smith & Wesson Model 459 9mm semi-automatic pistols (Dove, Grogan, and Risner), and the rest were armed with Smith & Wesson revolvers; two had .357 Magnums and five had .38 Specials.
+Two of the agents had backup .38 Special revolvers (Hanlon and Risner), which they both used during the shootout.

+At around 9:30 a.m., agents Grogan and Dove were staking out a bank at the Barnett Shopping Center when they spotted the Monte Carlo, driven by Matix, and began to follow it after confirming that it was indeed Collazo's vehicle.
+Two other unmarked cars containing Hanlon, Mireles, and Manauzzi joined them, and eventually an attempt was made to conduct a traffic stop after the vehicles turned onto Southwest 82nd Avenue in the then-unincorporated village of Pinecrest.

+Grogan pulled alongside the Monte Carlo as it drove south, while Hanlon and Manauzzi in the two other vehicles followed close behind, in an attempt to force Matix to pull over.
+Matix sped up and slammed into Grogan, who drove ahead in order to block the suspects' escape.
+Hanlon then rammed into Matix from behind, causing Matix to lose control of his vehicle, which spun around and was now facing the opposite direction from where the vehicles were driving.
+Hanlon also lost control of his vehicle in the collision and crashed into the wall of a substation located on the opposite side of the street.
+The Monte Carlo, now facing north, attempted to drive away before being rammed by Manauzzi.
+This collision sent the Monte Carlo nose first into a tree in a small parking area in front of a house at 12201 Southwest 82nd Avenue, pinned between a parked Oldsmobile Cutlass on its passenger side and Manauzzi's car on the driver side.

-The initial collision that forced the suspects off the road caused some unforeseen problems for the agents, as the FBI vehicles sustained damage from the heavier, older car driven by Matix.
+The collisions that forced the suspects off the road caused some unforeseen problems for the agents, as the FBI vehicles sustained damage from the heavier, older car driven by Matix.
 Just prior to ramming the Monte Carlo, Manauzzi had pulled out his service revolver and placed it on the seat in anticipation of a shootout, but the force of the collision flung open his door, and according to reports, his weapon either went flying out the door or was thrown to the floor.

-Hanlon lost his .357 Magnum service revolver during the initial collision, though he was still able to fight with his Smith & Wesson Model 36 backup weapon.
-The collision knocked off Grogan's glasses, and there is speculation his vision was so bad that he was unable to see clearly enough to be effective (a claim disputed by the FBI's medical director, who stated that Grogan's vision was "not that bad").
-Grogan is credited with landing the first hit of the gunfight, wounding Matix in the forearm as he leaned out of the Monte Carlo to fire the shotgun at Grogan and Dove.
+Hanlon also lost his .357 Magnum service revolver during the initial collision, though he was still able to fight with his Smith & Wesson Model 36 backup weapon.
+The collision also knocked off Grogan's glasses, and there is speculation his vision was so bad that he was unable to see clearly enough to be effective, a claim disputed by the FBI's medical director, who stated that Grogan's vision was "not that bad".